rse/sieving/README.md

 About
 -----

-Sieving is a JavaScript library for reducing/filtering a JavaScript list of items, based on a query language.
-It is intended to be used for item list filtering or item list searching purposes within browser or Node.js environments.
+Sieving is a JavaScript library for reducing/filtering a JavaScript list of items, based on a simple simple query language.
+It is intended to be used for item list filtering or item list searching purposes within Browser or Node.js environments.
 Internally, Sieving is based on a full-blown query parser, supports optional fuzzy matching of items, and supports union, intersection and subtraction of the result sets.

 Installation
 ------------